-On the one hand, the students do not get their grade immediately after submission, on the other hand this workflow enables me to see the development process of a person and compare it to the work of others.
+On the one hand, the students do not get their grades immediately after submission, on the other hand, this workflow enables me to see the development process of a person and compare it to the work of others.

 In my life drawing class I let the students select ten of their art pieces created in class as well as three privately created items and submit them as an online portfolio on the CGL Intranet Spaces at the end of the lecture period.
 The selected pieces of art should reflect the development and diversity of their abilities.